StackVista/stackstate-docs/stackpacks/integrations/agent_v2/debian.md

 - Hosts, processes and containers.
 - Telemetry for hosts, processes and containers
-- For OS versions with a Network Tracer: Network connections between processes and containers including network traffic telemetry.
+- For OS versions with a Network Tracer: Network connections between processes and containers, including network traffic telemetry.
 See the [supported Linux versions](/setup/agent/linux.md#supported-linux-versions) for details.